stechmann/TonUINO/docs/README_EN.md

 In story mode there is the problem that when playing a card, one does not know which episode is played.
 If you play for example *Benjamin the Elephant*, then you'll always hear the title song first, which sounds the same in all episodes.

-The script `add_lead_in_messages.py` adds a lead-in message to the mp3 file, such as *Benjamin the Elephant on vacation*.
+The python script `add_lead_in_messages.py` adds a lead-in message to the mp3 file, such as *Benjamin the Elephant on vacation*.
 If you want to hear a different episode, then you can just show the *Benjamin the Elephant* card again.
 It is tested on macOS, but you should be able to run it on Windows / Linux with minimal effort - given you resolve the dependencies.

 ### How it works